 Since $\mathbf{U} \in \pab{\Span(\mathbf{1})}^\perp$ in \eqref{MS mass new}--\eqref{MS momentum new}, the pseudoinverse of $A$ is now well-defined.
 However, as opposed to the entropy method of \cite{CheJun}, we make use here of a hypocoercive strategy which exploits the properties of $A$ without the need of computing its explicit structure.
 Moreover, instead of eliminating one last species \cite{JunSte, CheJun}, a symmetric role is given to all the species' variables, as in \cite{MarTem}.
 Our approach also provides an original point of view which exhibits a clear separation between $\pi_A(\mathbf{u})$ and $\mathbf{U}$, allowing to show explicitly the actual action of $A$ on the sole vector $\mathbf{U}$.
 We shall thus prove that the orthogonal reformulation \eqref{MS mass new}--\eqref{MS momentum new} in terms of the couple $(\mathbf{c},\mathbf{U})$ is fully closed and has a quasilinear parabolic structure.
 With the use of a suitable Sobolev anisotropic norm we shall subsequently establish a negative feedback coming from the Maxwell-Stefan operator $\eqref{MS matrix}$.
 This fact will allow to derive the \textit{a priori} energy estimates leading to global-in-time existence and uniqueness (in a perturbative sense) of strong solutions $(\mathbf{c},\mathbf{U})$ to \eqref{MS mass new}--\eqref{MS momentum new} and, eventually, the same result will hold for the couple $(\mathbf{c},\mathbf{u})$ with full velocities, solution of the original system \eqref{MS mass}--\eqref{MS momentum}--\eqref{MS incompressibility}.
-Note in particular that even if we do not recover a strong uniqueness property because of the presence of the free parameter $\bar{u}$, we shall still get the general, though not optimal, description of all the possible perturbative solutions $(\mathbf{c},\mathbf{u})$ which are close enough to some macroscopic equilibrium state depending on $\bar{u}$ (thus not necessarily constant, as opposed to \cite{Gio1}).

 In the next section we present all the notations and we state our main theorem.
 Section \ref{sec:MS matrix} is then dedicated to the investigation of the fundamental properties (spectral gap and some Sobolev estimates) of the Maxwell-Stefan matrix $A(\mathbf{c})$.
 At last, in Section \ref{sec:perturbed IMS} we shall prove our main result.